ePages-de/restdocs-raml/README.md

 Also, RAML is supported by many REST clients like [Postman](https://www.getpostman.com) and [Paw](https://paw.cloud).
 Thus having a RAML representation of an API is a great plus when starting to work with it.

+## Getting started

+### Project structure

+The project consists of two components:

+- [restdocs-raml](restdocs-raml) - contains the actual Spring REST Docs extension.
+This is most importantly the [RamlResourceDocumentation](restdocs-raml/src/main/java/com/epages/restdocs/raml/RamlResourceDocumentation.java) which is the entrypoint to use the extension in your tests.
+The [RamlResourceSnippet](restdocs-raml/src/main/java/com/epages/restdocs/raml/RamlResourceSnippet.java).

+The snippet generates a RAML fragment for each documenated resource.
+- [restdocs-raml-gradle-plugin](restdocs-raml-gradle-plugin) - adds a gradle plugin that aggregates the RAML fragment produced  by `RamlResourceSnippet` into one `RAML` file for the whole products.

+### Usage

+The artifacts are published in 'jcenter' - so you firstly need